-With reference to the Complainant's portfolio, it is noted that the structured notes invested into typically had a maturity or investment term of 1-2 years and, at times, even higher up to 5 years as evidenced in the product fact sheets.
-The bulk of the assets within the policy was, at times, invested into just one or very few structured notes.
+With reference to the Complainant's portfolio, it is noted that the structured notes invested into typically had a maturity or investment term of 1-2 years and at times even higher up to 5 years as evidenced in the product fact sheets.
+The bulk of the assets within the policy was, at times, invested into very few structured notes.
 It is unclear how the 40% maximum limit referred to above could have been satisfied in such circumstances where the portfolio was predominantly invested into structured notes which themselves had long investment terms.